Dealing with Workplace Stress

-When it comes to public health issues, stress is one of our most challenging obstacles, but it is still not taken as seriously as it should be.
-Stress can often act as the catalyst for mental health issues such as anxiety and depression as well as physical health problems such as heart disease and insomnia.
+When it comes to public health issues, stress is one of our most challenging obstacles, with 7% of UK adults feeling stressed on a daily basis.
+Stress can often act as the catalyst for mental health issues such as anxiety and depression as well as physical health problems including heart disease and insomnia.

 Stress Awareness Month

-Stress awareness month was established in 1992 and has since been held every year across the month of April.
+Stress Awareness Month was established in 1992 and has since been held every year throughout the month of April.
 The yearly campaign aims to raise awareness around the causes of stress and how to combat its often-harmful effects.
-The theme this year is ‘Community’.
-The Stress Management Society has chosen this theme to reinforce the importance of providing support and care to those in need, especially given the circumstances over the last few years.
+The theme this year is #ActNow, with ACT standing for Action Changes Things.
+This year’s Stress Awareness Month theme is aimed at supporting people to have open conversations about how they are feeling, as evidence proves that simply talking about stress can help reduce its impact significantly.
 You can read more about the theme of this year’s Stress Awareness Month here.

 There are many things you can do to successfully manage your mental health at work.
-Some of the best methods for keeping your stress levels at bay are:
+Some of the best methods for keeping your stress levels at bay include:

 - Take care of your physical health by exercising

 - Talk to a trusted colleague, friend or family member

 - Separate your personal life from your work

 These are just some of the things you can do if you’re feeling down or stressed at work.
 For more helpful ideas, we asked our Marketing team how they best deal with the effects of workplace stress.